Discovery and development of gastrointestinal lipase inhibitors: Chemistry of lipase inhibitors

+β-lactone class

 The chemical structure of compounds play an important role in binding to their target.
 The most important and necessary chemical group for the binding and activity of these compounds is the β-lactone (beta-lactone) ring which is the central pharmacophore.
 The β-lactone moiety is shown in red in the structures in the table below.

 Researches have shown that cleavage of the β-lactone ring results in loss of inhibitory activity of the inhibitors, which makes the β-lactone structure a crucial part in biological activity.

 The lactone ring structure binds irreversibly to the active site of the lipase and forms covalent bond, which leads to inhibition.